Young1906/Young1906.github.io/content/posts/heat.md

 ## Introduction

-*Physics-Informed Machine Learning (PIML)* is an exciting subfield of Machine Learning which aims to incorporate physical law and/or constrains into statistical machine learning.
-The representations of laws constrains can be categorized into three groups (with decreasing strength of inductive bias):
+*Physics-Informed Machine Learning* (PIML) is an exciting subfield of Machine Learning that aims to incorporate physical laws and/or constraints into statistical machine learning.
+The representations of the laws and constraints can be categorized into three groups (with  decreasing strength of inductive bias):

+- Partial differential equations (PDE)
+- Symmetry: translatation, rotation invariant.
+- And intuitive physical constraints.

+The PINN method incorporates PDE into the learning problem by adding PDE as a regularization term into the machine learning loss term.

 - Partial differential equations (PDE)
 - Symmetry such as translatation, rotation invariant.
 (Instance of this are the image augmentation method in Computer Vision tasks)